Darkdusk234/IslandHorses-BookingSystem-Camping/README.md

 In addtionm, EF Core and `SQLite In-Memory`has been used for in-memory database creation for testing repositories.

 > All critical flows are tested: model data creation, modification, cancellation, and availability validation for camp spots.

+### ✅ Strategy evaluation

+All test on end points are working within expected parameters.

+Original plan was to do TDD (Test Driven Development).
+Once started - it was tricky, especially in the early development phases when setting up APIs etc. In the end, only a minor part of the development was done according to TDD.

+Challenges with testing includes:
+- How to create unit tests for different levels of the endpoints (controller, repository and service-layer).
+- A bit tricky to switch to js again for postman scripts.

 ---